StarCitizenTools/mediawiki-skins-Citizen/README.md

 - **Persistent ToC**: Access ToC anywhere in the article. ***Tracking require JS*** 🔍📖
 - **Rich search suggestions**: More helpful search suggestions with images and descriptions. ***Require JS*** 🔍👀
 - **Webapp manifest**: Give a more app-like experience when user add your wiki to their home screen. 📱
-- **HTTP security response headers**: Enhance the security of your wiki from HTTP response headers. 🔒🔑

 ## SkinStyles
 Citizen includes numerous skinStyles that applies custom styling to extensions and core libraries.
 Please feel free to submit PRs if you want to add support for more extensions!
 Unless the extension has never supported the current minimum required MediaWiki version of the skin, the skinStyles are based on the latest version of the said MW release branch (e.g. `REL1_35` for MediaWiki 1.35).